 Description

-This Peanut Butter Fudge with Condensed Milk is a no bake recipe and only uses 4 ingredients.
+This No Bake Peanut Butter Fudge recipe only uses 4 ingredients.
 It's so simple and you get a big batch of creamy, old fashioned peanut butter fudge.

 Ingredients